The City Clerk serves as the Supervisor of Elections for the City of High Springs municipal Elections.

 Voter Information

-For information on voting precincts or on how to register to vote, please contact the Alachua County Supervisor of Elections Office at 352-374-5252.
+To vote in the City of High Springs Elections residents must live within the incorporated City of High Springs and be registered to vote with Alachua County Supervisor of Elections Office.
+For information on how to register to vote, please contact the Alachua County Supervisor of Elections Office at 352-374-5252.

 ON ELECTION DAY: